 Launch Your Preparation for Your Chosen Health Profession

-For information about academic preparation for medical school and other health professions, consult the pre-health advisors in the Newnan Academic Advising Center, College of LSA, 1255 Angell Hall.
-To make an appointment, call (734) 764-0332.
-Although most health professions schools will not require applicants to choose a certain major, they will expect you to complete at least certain pre-requisite courses and/or demonstrate acquisition of specific competencies.
+For information about academic preparation for medical school and other health professions, consult the pre-health advisors in your School or College.
+Although most health professions schools will not require applicants to choose a certain major, they will expect you to complete at least certain prerequisite courses and/or demonstrate acquisition of specific competencies.